wandb/docs/docs/guides/hosting/operator.md

 ## Requirements to use the W&B Kubernetes Operator

-Please refer to the reference architecture for the [infrastructure requirements](./self-managed/ref-arch#infrastructure-requirements).
-In addition to them, you need a valid W&B Server license.
+Refer to the [reference architecture](./self-managed/ref-arch#infrastructure-requirements).
+In addition, [obtain a valid W&B Server license](./hosting-options/self-managed/_index.md#obtain-your-wb-server-license).

 See [this](./self-managed/bare-metal) guide for a detailed explanation on how to set up and configure a self-managed installation.